 “Yes sir,” I replied sheepishly.

-If he did something, he did it exceptionally.
-He expected the same from those who worked with him, as well as those who appeared in his court.
+If Judge Duplantier did something, he did it exceptionally.
+And so he expected the same from those who worked with him, as well as those who appeared in his court.

 The Times Picayune once published an article that identified three political leaders in New Orleans with the biggest egos.
 The article listed Moon Landrieu, Dutch Morial, and Adrian Duplantier.